eudoxia0/eudoxia0.github.io/article/_posts/2023-04-20-writing-sat-solver-ocaml.md

   | Or (p, q) ->
      Or (replace p name value, replace q name value)
 ```

+And a function `eval` that takes a formula with no variables and evaluates it recursively:

 ```ocaml
 let rec eval (e: expr): bool =